External vertices for crystals of type A: EXTERNAL VERTICES OF THE REDUCED CRYSTAL

-In order to show that for any $d$ there is a bound $N(d)$ on the degree $n$ such that every Morita equivalence class of blocks of $H^\Lambda_n$ appears in some degree $n \leq N$, we need to use the methods of \cite{BFS}.
+In order to show that for any $d$ there is a bound $N(d)$ on the degree $n$ such that every Morita equivalence class of blocks of $H^\Lambda_n$ appears in some degree $n < N$, we need to use the methods of \cite{BFS}.
 In order to make our treatment self-contained, we review the necessary results.
 The set $\max(\Lambda)$ is parametrized by an integral lattice $M$, which for type A corresponds to $\mathbb Z^\ell$.
-We let $m=(m_1,m_2,\dots,m_\ell)$ be an element of $M$.
-We then form an element of $P$ given by $\Lambda-(m_1\alpha_1+\dots+m_\ell \alpha_\ell)$.
+We let $m=(m_1,m_2,\dots,m_\ell)$ be an element of $M$ given in this parametrization.
+We then form an element of the integral weight space $P$ given by $\Lambda-(m_1\alpha_1+\dots+m_\ell \alpha_\ell)$.
 By the main theorem of \cite {BFS}, there is an integer $s(m)$ such that

 We choose our simple roots such that $\alpha_0 = -\alpha_1-\alpha_2-\dots-\alpha_\ell+\delta$.
 Solving this for $\delta$ and substituting, we get

 From this we obtain the content

 and, setting $m_0=0$, with indices taken modulo $e=\ell+1$, the hub is